Testimonials are the most powerful marketing and sales tool.

 The use cases for testimonials are numerous.
 They can be used in both marketing and sales at any point of the sales funnel.
 They can be the first thing that captures your potential customers’ attention, and they can just as well be the final thing that gets them to finalize their purchase on your website.

-If that didn’t convince you on the importance of testimonials, let’s have a look at some statistics to further prove their meaning.
+If that didn’t convince you of the importance of testimonials, let’s have a look at some statistics to further prove their meaning.

 2. Importance of Testimonials